Washington-University/HCPpipelines/ICAFIX/README.md

 	export MATLAB_COMPILER_RUNTIME=/export/matlab/MCR/R2016b/v91

-# Supplemental instructions for installing fix
+# Supplemental instructions for installing FIX

-Some effort (trial and error) is required to install the versions of R packages specified on the [FIX User Guide] page, so below are instructions obtained from working installations of fix.
+Some effort (trial and error) is required to install the versions of R packages specified on the [FIX User Guide] page, so below are instructions obtained from working installations of FIX.
 Note that [FIX]'s minimum supported version of R is 3.3.0.

 ### Ubuntu 14.04